canada-ca/blogue-canada-ca-blog/en/research-summaries/trust.md

   <li><em>"The URL not only includes but starts with canada.ca, anything other worries me that the site is not official or being spoofed"</em></li>
 </ul>
 <h3 id="menu-button-isnt-essential-to-the-brand">Menu button isn't essential to the brand</h3>
 <p>We found that the menu button was not essential to user trust.
-When shown designs with and without the menu button, 41% of respondents chose 'same'.
+When shown designs with and without the menu button, 41% of respondents chose "same".
 This demonstrated that they didn't notice the difference, or were equally trusting, in both designs.
 This was the only question in the study where more people chose "same" more often than one of the images.</p>
 <h3 id="sign-in-needs-consistent-design-across-accounts">Sign in needs consistent design across accounts</h3>
 <p>Signing in to an account is sometimes associated with phishing and spoofing so we wanted to determine what sign in design is more trusted.
 We included a study question which displayed images of an account sign in page.
 One version had a familiar Canada.ca green "supertask" button.
 The other version had unique blue and red buttons.
 43% of the respondents trusted the page with the green buttons.
 37% trusted the page with unique buttons.</p>
 <p>Respondents mentioned the importance of consistency and familiarity for sign in pages.
 They expect a consistent design for the Canada.ca brand to help them avoid fraud.</p>